jonathankamau/temperature-query-api/README.md

 #### Prerequisites
 -   Python 3
 -   Docker
 -   A Virtual environment (if running manually) based on python 3 within which you will run the project.
+To set it up, you can follow the guidelines outlined [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-virtualenv)
 -   A Weather API token that you can grab from the [weatherapi](https://www.weatherapi.com/).
 You will need to create an account in order to obtain the token.
 After getting the token, you can add it to your environment variables using the variable key [here](/env.example).

 ### Running using Docker